JHSC Certification

 Who should take JHSC Refresher Training?

-- Within three years of completing JHSC Part Two training, and every three years after that, you are required to complete a one-day Refresher course.
+- Within three years of completing JHSC Part Two training in Ontario, and every three years after that, you are required to complete a one-day Refresher course.